Phoenix Program

 • Live in Denver County

-• Have experienced symptoms of psychosis (see above) for less than two years
+• Have experienced symptoms of psychosis (see below under "What is Psychosis") for less than two years

 Frequently Asked Questions